TheDataCode/mPharmaHealth-Sentiment-Analysis/README.md

 #### Data Structure
-About 1300 tweets  between 2014 and 2023 were extracted and transformed.
+Approximately 1,300 tweets posted between 2014 and 2023 were extracted and processed for analysis.

 Initial columns included:
 1. Date